br00k/terraformware/README.md

 The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).

 ## how to use terraform Infoblox provider (Broken!!!
-API mismatch with our Infoblox!!)
+API version mismatch with our Infoblox)
-### This is actually carried out by the python API
+#### No worries: this is actually carried out by the python API

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)